KhronosGroup/MoltenVK/README.md

 ### Building from the Command Line

-If you prefer to build **MoltenVK** from the command line, or to include the activity in a larger build script, you can do so using the following command within the `MoltenVK` repository folder, and identifying one of the *Xcode Schemes* from the list above.
-For example, the following command will build **MoltenVK** in the **_Release_** configuration for both *macOS* and *iOS*:
+If you prefer to build **MoltenVK** from the command line, or to include the activity in a larger build script, you can do so by executing a command similar to the following command within the `MoltenVK` repository folder, and identifying one of the *Xcode Schemes* from the list above.
+For example, the following command will build **MoltenVK** in the **_Debug_** configuration for *macOS* only:

-	xcodebuild -quiet -project MoltenVKPackaging.xcodeproj -scheme "MoltenVK Package" build
+	xcodebuild build -quiet -project MoltenVKPackaging.xcodeproj -scheme "MoltenVK Package (macOS only)" -configuration "Debug"

-Alternately, you can use the basic `Makefile` in the `MoltenVK` repository folder to build **MoltenVK** in the **_Release_** configuration from the command line.
+Alternately, you can use the basic `Makefile` in the `MoltenVK` repository folder to build **MoltenVK** from the command line.
 The following `make` targets are provided:

 	make
 	make all